babylonchain/btc-staker/README.md

 #### 1. List active BTC finality providers on Babylon

-Find the public key of the finality provider you want to stake to.
+Find the BTC public key of the finality provider you intend to stake to. <br>
-You can stake to a single finality provider by specifying its BTC public key in the <br>`--finality-providers-pks` flag of the `stake` command
+When staking, specify the BTC public key of a single finality provider using the <br>
+`--finality-providers-pks` flag in
+the `stake` command.

 **Note** Make sure to use only one finality provider BTC public key in the <br> `--finality-providers-pks` flag of the `stake`